Plastic Chemicals That May Lead to Weight Gain?

 1. Switch out your plastic food storage containers for glass

 You've meant to do this; you haven't gotten around to it.
-Try storing leftover food in glass, which is super convenient because you can see what's inside.
+Store leftover food in glass, which is super convenient because you can see what's inside.
 Or stainless steel food storage containers.
 These work well, but I prefer glass.
 I highly recommend you remove all your plastic containers from your house so you aren't tempted to use them again.

 3. Don't use coffee and tea cups lined with plastic.
 Bring your own stainless steel thermos or mug.

 4. Avoid saran wrap.
-Saran wrap aka Plastic wrap is "convenient," but it's also carcinogenic .
+Saran wrap, aka Plastic wrap, is "convenient," but it's also carcinogenic.
 And there's nothing convenient about cancer.
 Also, I do not buy aluminum wrap because, as I mentioned above, aluminum is a neurotoxin.
-Pyrex makes wonderful glass containers, and glass mason jars are excellent for storing anything, so saran wrap and aluminum foil are unnecessary.
+Pyrex makes wonderful glass containers and glass mason jars are excellent for storing anything, so saran wrap and aluminum foil are unnecessary.

 5. Keep espresso spoons in your purse or backpack